MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/expressroute-vpn-failover-content.md

 ### Scalability

-ExpressRoute circuits provide a high bandwidth path between networks.
+ExpressRoute circuits provide a high-bandwidth path between networks.
 Generally, the higher the bandwidth, the higher the cost.

 ExpressRoute offers two [pricing plans][expressroute-pricing]: the Metered Plan and the Unlimited Data plan.
 Charges vary according to circuit bandwidth.
 Available bandwidth will probably vary from provider to provider.
 Use the `Get-AzExpressRouteServiceProvider` cmdlet to see the providers available in your region and the bandwidths that they offer.